pykotech/notes/programming/vim.md

     ^  go to first non-whitespace character in line g_ go to last non-whitespace character in line

+**Character navigation**

+    f<char> move cursor to next instance of the character F<char> move cursor to  the previous instance of the character t<char> move cursor just before the next char T<char> move cursor just before the previous char

 **Word navigation**

     e go to end of current word ("end") -- letters, digits, underscores